yogarjun77/Getting-and-Cleaning-Data---Project/README.md

 5. Melt Data to reshape and re-cast into meaningful table.
 Final table will be cast_data which summarized tests by activity type

-6. write data to tidy data file Human_Activity_Recognition_Using_Smartphones_tidy.csv
+6. write data to tidy data file Human_Activity_Recognition_Using_Smartphones_tidy.txt